browserengineering/book/book/animations.md

 [position]: https://developer.mozilla.org/en-US/docs/Web/CSS/position

-The `transform` CSS property lets you apply linear transform visual effects to an element.[^not-always-visual] In general, you can apply [any linear transform][transform-def] in 3D space, but I'll just cover really basic 2D translations.
+The `transform` CSS property in general lets you apply [any linear transform][transform-def] in 3D space, but I'll just cover really basic 2D translations.
 Here's HTML for the overlap example mentioned in the last section:[^why-zero]